polla-fattah/polla-fattah.github.io/_posts/2022-03-16-software-engineering.md

 ---
 layout: post
 title: "Software Engineering"
-subtitle: "In an interview with the KTV I have discussed The history, mission and the purpose of Software Engineering Department In Salahaddin University"
+subtitle: "In the interview with the KTV I discussed the history, the mission, and the purpose of Software Engineering Department at Salahaddin University-Erbil."
 date: 2022-03-16 23:45:13 -0400
-background: "/img/posts/2022-09-09-Bologna-Process/background.png"
+background: "/img/posts/2022-03-16-software-engineering/background.webp"
 categories: ["Education", "University"]
 author: "Polla Fattah"
 usemathjax: false